ju22dev/tweet_downloader/README.md

 5. Run the script to activate the bot.
 6. Open the newly created bot on Telegram and start it using the `/start` command.
-7. Send the bot a link to download tweets that contain videos or images.
+7. Send the bot a twitter link to download tweets that contain videos or images.

 ## Bot Link